 Regions Bank, First Horizon Bank, and U.S. Bank are all contenders for being the most popular in the state.
 Online banks are also becoming increasingly more popular since the Covid-19 pandemic shifted many banking services online.

-What is the largest bank in Tennessee?
+What are the largest banks in Tennessee?

-The financial institution with the largest number of brick and mortar branches in Tennessee is Regions Bank.
+The financial institution with the largest number of brick-and-mortar branches in Tennessee is Regions Bank.
 Truist Bank, First Horizon Bank, and First Tennessee Bank also have a substantial footprint in Tennessee.

 Which banks are located in Nashville?